DataResearchLabs/my_time_tabulator/README.md

 * **License**: Creative Commons Zero, effectively public domain.
 Free to use.
 Free to copy.
 Free to alter.
 Free to distribute.<br>
 Am happy if you find this tool useful and visit my [YouTube site](http://www.dataresearchlabs.com/) for training and additional tools.<br>
 <br>
-To watch the "Overview Tutorial" below, right-click it and select "open link in new tab".<br>
+To watch the "Overview Tutorial", right-click the link below and select "open link in new tab".<br>
 <a href="https://youtu.be/e4_ZfRGVlc4">
 <img src="img/img_27_thumbnail_overview.png">
 </a>